 - Take breaks, go outside in the sunshine, tune out the world with headphones.

 - Remember to take any medication that you need.

 - Try to get plenty of sleep.
 (We don’t recommend being that person who works all night and doesn’t sleep.
 This recommendation may be based on real life experience.)

 We expect that you will be part of a team already, or will join a team at the start of the competition.
 You are allowed to compete as an individual, but we highly recommend you find other awesome people and join a team.
 There is a maximum team size of 10.
 The best teams have a mix of skill sets.
 If you don’t have a team, find a local crew member who will help you meet other GovHackers looking for a team.

 If you don’t have a team we invite you to attend a GovHack Connections event in your state to connect with other like minded participants to form a team.
-GovHack Connections events are held late June and early July.
+GovHack Connections events are held during August.
 You can also connect early with other participants via the official GovHackHQ Slack instance.
 Register at https://slack.govhack.org.

 There will be observers present at GovHack at various times over the weekend.
 Observers are only there to ‘observe’.
 They are allowed to communicate with the participants, but not allowed to assist them in their project.
 Any participants that are in breach of this rule will be asked to leave and the team involved may be deemed ineligible to compete for prizes.

 Photography, video and audio recording